workers’ comp...a valuable asset for employers and employees

 Coverage is generally effective on the first day of employment.
 Workers’ compensation is “no fault” insurance meaning blame for injury is generally not a factor in determining coverage.
 In the event that an employee is unable to work, there is a 5 day waiting period after which workers’ comp provides a portion of the person’s weekly income a specified number of weeks for temporary or partial disability, and if a person is permanently disabled it will provide a portion of wages on an ongoing basis.

-Sole proprietor and partnership options of coverage
+sole proprietor and partnership coverage options

 If you are a sole proprietor or part of a partnership, you as the business owner are not automatically included for coverage; however, you may choose to elect coverage.
 Having this coverage can be important if you act as a subcontractor for other companies because they usually expect you to carry your own workers’ compensation protection.

 Learn more about situations where owners of sole proprietorships and partnerships aren't always covered by workers' compensation insurance.